 Grace and understanding must always come before advice-giving, problem-solving, and discipline.
 That’s because truth without grace is received as condemnation.

 This year, let’s work to be parents who are more self-aware, emotionally present with our kids, and who love our kids enough to not leave them as they are.

 That’s where their story begins.

 YOU are home.

-To learn more about being an emotionally safe parent, click here to learn about my latest book: Safe House: How Emotional Safety is the Key to Raising Kids Who Live, Love, and Lead Well.
+To learn more about being an emotionally safe parent, click here to learn about Safe House: How Emotional Safety is the Key to Raising Kids Who Live, Love, and Lead Well.